Vijaykumar308/vijaykumar308/README.md

 - 👨‍💻 All of my projects are available at [https://vijaykumar308.github.io/portfolio/](https://vijaykumar308.github.io/portfolio/)

--  I'm a LAMP Stack Developer, Always keen to learn and explore new technologies.
+-  I'm a LAMP & MERN Stack Developer, Always keen to learn and explore new technologies.

-- 💬 Worked with  **PHP, SQL, Javascript**
+- 💬 Worked with  **PHP, SQL, Javascript, React, Node & Express, MongoDB, Postgress**

-- 📫 How to reach me **308vijaykumar@gmail.com**
+- 📫 How to reach me **jwvijaykumar@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">